 The movies will be screened at 3 p.m. in the Roe Library.
 A facilitated discussion will follow the presentation.
 While these are theatrical movies, not documentaries, they each deal with important and difficult themes, and all are rated PG-13.

-The Holy Trinity Episcopal Church’s Beloved Community is pleased to announce a series of speaker presentations, “The Awakening of the Church” during the Sunday School hour January 16, 2022—March 13, 2022 with the exception of January 23, 2022.
-The series, which will be held in the Haywood-Duke Room, will be about anti-racism—love your neighbor as yourself.
+The Holy Trinity Episcopal Church’s Beloved Community held a series of speaker presentations, “The Awakening of the Church” during the Sunday School hour January—March 2022.
+The series was about anti-racism—love your neighbor as yourself.

 January 16- View Linda Brown, published author, retired professor of African American Literature

-February 6 Beth Mulberry medical director at Mustard Seed Health Clinic
+February 6- View Beth Mulberry medical director at Mustard Seed Health Clinic

-February 13 Frank Dew former chaplain at Greensboro Urban Ministry
+February 13- View Frank Dew former chaplain at Greensboro Urban Ministry

-February 27 Teresa Vincent Chief District Court Judge—Guilford County
+February 27- View Teresa Vincent Chief District Court Judge—Guilford County

-March 6 Joyce Johnson director of the Jubilee Institute
+March 6- View Joyce Johnson director of the Jubilee Institute